vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *arcayitvā ‘rghyapāde tu vahner daśa kalā yajet* /

-The Dīdescribes the diagram in which a six-angled fi gure with a small triangle in its center is inscribed in a circle, which is inside a square.
+The Dī describes the diagram in which a six-angled fi gure with a small triangle in its center is inscribed in a circle, which is inside a square.
 The chalice into which the *arghya * has been poured \(the *arghyapātra* \) is to be placed on this inner small triangle.
-The Dīgives the names of the six *āsanas* who seem to be throne deities \(or deities of the throne\), sacralizing, as it were, the “throne,” the place of the *arghyapatra* .
+The Dī gives the names of the six *āsanas* who seem to be throne deities \(or deities of the throne\), sacralizing, as it were, the “throne,” the place of the *arghyapatra* .
 28

 * *